 The purpose of the Grief Recovery Method: Helping Children with Loss Program is to teach the parent or caregiver how to guide your children in completing their relationship to the pain, isolation and loneliness caused by a significant emotional loss of any kind

-This program is also valuable for counsellors, therapists, teachers, and anyone else who interacts with children on a regular basis.
+This program is also valuable for counselors, therapists, teachers, and anyone who interacts with children on a regular basis.

 There are many myths about dealing with sad emotions that confuse children: time heals all wounds, cry alone, bury your feelings, don't feel bad...have a cookie and you'll feel better.
 In this program, using When Children Grieve: For Adults to Help Children Deal with Death, Divorce, Pet Loss, Moving, and Other Losses by John W. James and Russell Friedman, as the reference book, you will learn how to replace these myths with practical guidance for your children.